1Rico/hakaselabs.github.io/_posts/2017-07-13-building-a-restful-api-nodejs.md

 For the purpose of this tutorial, you'll be creating the base for a *ToDo List* application (yeah its kinda like the convention to start with ToDo list apps).
 You'll use all CRUD (create, read, update and delete) actions on the API.

+# What is REST?
+REST is an acronym for Rpresentational State Transfer.
+It is a web standards architecture and HTTP Protocol.
+The REST protocol, decribes six (6) constraints:
+1. Uniform Interface
+2. Cacheable
+3. Client-Server
+4. Stateless
+5. Code on Demand
+6. Layered System

+REST is composed of methods such as a base URL, media types, etc. RESTful applicaitons uses HTTP requests to perform the CRUD operations.

 # Setup
 You'll need to have Node installed, if not in place get in [here](https://howtonode.org/how-to-install-nodejs).